AdaptureAcademy/PythonScriptingLab1Beginner/README.md

 To install the libraries from `requirements.txt` file, run `pip install -r requirements.txt` in the project directory.
 You can install a library individually by running `pip install <library-name>` in the project directory.

 ---
+An Integrated Development Environment (IDE) allows you to write code efficiently and quickly.
+It has several advanced features that allow you to be more productive by taking away a lot of hassle in the development process.

+*NOTE: You only have to install either ONE of these IDE's*

 ## Installation of Visual Studio Code (VSCode)